 - Altai Republic

 The cuisine of the Turkic peoples typically involves a lot of bread, meat and milk.
 As most Turkic peoples are Muslim, pork is generally avoided, and lamb/mutton is the meat of choice, though beef, fish (primarily in coastal areas) and even horse are also eaten.
-You've probably heard of doner kebab, one of the most popular fast foods in Australia, Europe, Japan and Vietnam, as well as it's Greek, Arab and Mexican derivatives, gyros, shawarma and al pastor.
+You've probably heard of doner kebab, one of the most popular fast foods in Australia, Europe, Japan and Vietnam, as well as it's Mexican, Greek and Arab derivatives, al pastor, gyros and shawarma.
 Yogurt is believed to have originated from the Turkic peoples, with it, doogh (a cold savory yogurt drink) and tzatziki (a yogurt-based dip/sauce/soup, often served as an appetizer or side) spreading from the Ottoman Empire to throughout Southern and Eastern Europe and Western and Central Asia.
 Turkish delight is also a popular snack in Southern and Eastern Europe and the Middle East, consisting of a cube of gel, often dusted with copra, icing sugar or powdered cream of tartar, made from starch and sugar often containing chopped dates, hazelnuts, pistachios or walnuts and often flavored with bergamot orange, cinnamon, lemon, mastic, mint or rosewater, as well as Baklava, a rich, sweet pastry made of filo and filled with chopped nuts, sweetened with syrup or honey and popular in Southern and Eastern Europe, North Africa, Western Asia and Central Asia.
+Sarma, a Turkish dish of grape vine leaves filled with rice and/or minced meat, is popular throughout Southern and Eastern Europe and Western and Central Asia, and börek, a savory filled pastry of Central Asian origin, is popular throughout the region as well as Southern and Eastern Europe and Western Asia.
 Pilaf is a favorite food among the Turkic peoples, consisting of rice, meat, vegetables and often spiced with berries and herbs.

 The Turkic peoples first came into focus with the establishment of the Turkic Khaganate in the 6th Century, with the first recorded use of the name "Turks" coming a Chinese text about trade between them and the Sogdians along the Silk Road.
 The Ashina clan, a Turkic tribe formerly from Li-jien (now Zhelai Zhai) in China and famed metalsmiths, had migrated to the Rouran Khaganate seeking inclusion in their confederacy and protection from the prevalent dynasty.
 Over the next century, they conquered the Rouran Khaganate and established the Turkic Khaganate.
 The Göktürks assumed leadership of the Turkic peoples and inherited the administrative experience and traditions of the Xiongnu, whom they were formerly in the nomadic confederation of, and united the nomadic Turkic tribes into the Göktürk Empire, the first state known as "Turk", with the Göktürks being the first Turkic people to write Old Turkic in the Orkhon script.
 They quickly spread west across Central Asia to the Caspian Sea, and then split into the Eastern and Western Turkic Khaganates during a civil war in Manchuria and Mongolia.
 The Eastern Turkic Khaganate was overthrown by the Han Chinese, and later the Second Turkic Khaganate was formed, ruling over large parts of the former Göktürk area, until it was weakened by several wars between the Turks, Chinese and Tibetans and replaced by the Uyghur Khaganate in the year 744.